tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewVehicle/AddSensors/index.md

 ## Add sensors
 After [adding links for all sensors](#add-links-for-sensors) you need to add the actual sensors into your Vehicle.

+### General sensor information
+When adding sensors almost all of them will have some common fields.

+- Frame Id

+    Frame Id is the name of frame of reference against which the received data will be interpreted by the autonomous driving software stack.

+    Remember that the Frame Id must exist internally in the ROS transformations tree.

+- Topics

+    Topics are names of broadcasting channels.
+    You can set the names of topics as you like and the data from sensors will be broadcasted on these topics.

+    Remember to configure your receiving end to listen on the same topics as broadcasting ones.

+- Quality Of Service settings (QOS settings)

+    Quality of service settings allow you to configure the behavior of the source node while broadcasting the sensor data.
+    You can adjust these settings to suit your needs.

 ### Add a Vehicle Status Sensor

 1. First add a `VehicleStatusSensor` *Object* as a child to the `URDF` *Object*.